marcostaimusic/diceGame/readme.md

 `PASSWORD_SQL = 1234` <br>
 `HOST_SQL = 127.0.0.1` <br>

-Sample parameters for Mongo (change them according to your configuration)
+Sample parameters for Mongo (change them according to your configuration), and set the `DATABASE = ` as well:

 `CONNECTIONURL = mongodb://localhost:27017/`